parallel-fs-utils/fs-drift/README.md

 -t|--top-directory

-where fsstress puts all its files.
-Since the design center for fsstress is distributed filesystems, we don't support multiple top-level directories.
-However, you can run multiple instances of fsstress with different top-level directories and aggregate the results yourself.
+where fs-drift puts all its files.
+Since the design center for fs-drift is distributed filesystems, we don't support multiple top-level directories.
+However, you can run multiple instances of fs-drift with different top-level directories and aggregate the results yourself.

 -S|--starting-gun-file

-When run in distributed mode, fsstress processes wait until they see this file before the run actually starts.
-This allows fsstress to synchronize start and stop of testing across systems, crucial for result aggregation across processes.
+When run in distributed mode, fs-drift processes wait until they see this file before the run actually starts.
+This allows fs-drift to synchronize start and stop of testing across systems, crucial for result aggregation across processes.

 -o|--operation-count

-How many operations fsstress should attempt.
+How many operations fs-drift should attempt.
 Note that this includes operations that abort with an expected system call error, such as create of a file that already exists.

 -d|--duration